-I am a sixth-year doctoral candidate in the
+I am completing my sixth year as a doctoral candidate in the

 School of Computer Science at